Here begins the Council of Nablus

 Evremar, archbishop of Caesarea

 Roger, bishop of Ramla

-Guildoinus, abbot of Blessed Mary of Valley of Josaphat
+Guildoinus, abbot-elect of St. Mary of the Valley of Josaphat

 Peter, abbot of Mount Tabor